mahaloz/ike/src/3_computer_organization/asm_memory.md

 ## Stack
 You may remember from the [memory-segments](./memory_segments.md) section that we have two special writeable locations in memory: the Stack and the Heap.
 For the purpose of simplicity, we don't go over how to access and use the Heap in this module since it requires using more complicated instructions.
 For now, we can just use writeable program memory as we would the Heap since we can consider the case where all we get is an address to a writeable location.

 The Stack is very similar to normal writeable locations.
-It has addresses and it can be directly derferenced like a normal address.
+It has addresses and it can be directly dereferenced like a normal address.
 The Stack is special though because it works like a literal stack (think stacking pancakes), and it has a dedicated register (`rsp`), to tell you where the top of the stack currently is.

 ### Working with the Pancake Stack
 Say your mom places 3 pancakes on your plate: pancake 1, 2, and 3.